dashjoin/platform/dashjoin-docs/docs/developer-reference.md

 * deleteConfirmation: optional confirmation message before deleting the record (this option is only available in Dashjoin Studio - edits on database tables can be undone within five seconds)
 * editRedirect: redirect after save (Dashjoin Studio only) - table: back to table view (default), record: stay on record page, page/Dashboard, db/table, db/table/id: navigate to fixed page
-* deleteRedirect:redirect after delete (Dashjoin Studio only) - table: back to table view (default), record: stay on record page, page/Dashboard, db/table, db/table/id: navigate to fixed page
+* deleteRedirect: redirect after delete (Dashjoin Studio only) - table: back to table view (default), record: stay on record page, page/Dashboard, db/table, db/table/id: navigate to fixed page
+* mutationMode: determines how the edit is processed (Dashjoin Studio only) - undoable (default): edit is applied after some seconds in which the user can undo the change, pessimistic: wait until the edit is written

 #### [variable](https://demo.my.dashjoin.com/#/page/variable)